 Clement Meru

-Clement has holds the position of Community Engagement and Disability Services Manager at SydWest Multicultural Services, managing a multi-disciplinary Division across a large portfolio,including settlement services,women,families,youth and Disability Employment Services.
+Clement currently holds the position of Settlement and Community Programs Manager at SydWest Multicultural Services a role he has held for the past 7 years managing a multi-disciplinary Division across a large portfolio, including settlement services, women,families,youth,homelessness services.

 Clement has qualifications in welfare and community sector management.